All posts

 Built on the Agent Skills Open Standard

 rvue doesn’t invent a new format.
 We generate skills that conform to the Agent Skills open standard (agentskills.io).
 That means the same artifact can be read by any tool that implements the spec, and you’re not tied to rvue for consumption.
-The standard defines what goes in a skill (conventions, anti-patterns, domain knowledge, reviewer preferences) and how tools discover and load them.
-We go deeper on the spec in our Agent Skills docs and in the post on what Agent Skills are.
+How rvue maps intelligence to skills and MCP is covered in our documentation overview; for the standard itself, see also what Agent Skills are.

 Getting Started